pantheon-systems/documentation/source/content/guides/integrated-composer/05-ic-upstreams.md

 ### How to Update Dependencies in Your Upstream

-You may have the need to pin specific versions of your dependencies in your upstream.
-This is normally done with the composer.lock file but including this file in the root of the upstream will cause merge conflicts with your downstream sites.
-To solve this problem, you could use the `upstream:update-dependencies` composer command.
+You may need to pin specific versions of your dependencies in your upstream.
+This is normally done with the `composer.lock` file.
+However, including the `composer.lock` file in the root of the upstream causes merge conflicts with your downstream sites.
+You can use the `upstream:update-dependencies` composer command to solve this problem.

-This command will:
+1. Run `composer update-upstream-dependencies` in your custom upstream repository.
+The `upstream:update-dependencies` command will:

-1. Create or update a `upstream-configuration/composer.lock` file.
+    - Create or update a `upstream-configuration/composer.lock` file.

-1. Create or update a `upstream-configuration/locked/composer.json` file with all of the packages from composer.lock and their pinned versions.
+    - Create or update a `upstream-configuration/locked/composer.json` file with all packages from `composer.lock` and their pinned versions.

-1. Update top-level `composer.json` repositories section for `upstream-configuration` to use `upstream-configuration/locked` instead of just `upstream-configuration` (if not done previously).
+    - Update the top-level `composer.json` repositories section for `upstream-configuration` to use `upstream-configuration/locked` instead of just `upstream-configuration` (if not done previously).

-This will allow you to make sure that you use specific versions for the packages in your upstream.
+1. Commit the changes so that you can start using pinned versions in your downstream sites.
+This allows you to make sure that you use specific versions for the packages in your upstream.

-Once you run this command (`composer update-upstream-dependencies`) in your custom upstream repository, commit the changes it did so that you can start using pinned versions in your downstream sites.

 ## More Resources